 ·Run a pre-wash cycle with cold water.
 Double check with High Efficiency machines that your pre-wash includes a spin cycle.

 ·Add the recommended amount of High Efficiency detergent for the chosen load size

 ·Wash in a hot cycle and rinse in warm or cold cycle, based on your preference.

 ·Toss your diapers and covers in the dryer.
-Make sure that any hook and loop closures are fastened to prevent pulling.
+Make sure that any hook and loop closures are fastened to prevent pulling and attaching themselves to other things in the dryer.
 When possible, hang dry your covers to dry for best results.

 ·Hanging your diapers to dry can help to prolong your diapers life, and hanging them in the sun is the most natural and effective way to bleach out stains.
 Make sure to hang your diapers outdoors, or in a well-ventilated indoor area.
 Do not hang your diapers to dry in dark and damp environments.